 What Is Allergy to Nickel?

-We already know that pure gold is too soft to be used for jewellery casting.
-That’s why it’s often mixed with nickel and other metals to make it harder and suitable for production.
+As we know, pure gold is too soft to be used in jewellery manufacturing.
+That is why pure gold is often mixed with nickel and other metals to make it harder and more suitable for production.
 The lower the purity of gold alloy, the larger part of it consists of other metals.
 As a result, low-karat gold jewellery is more likely to cause allergic reactions.

 What to Do If You Are Allergic to Nickel

 If you are allergic to nickel, you should not wear white gold.
-This type of gold is made from yellow gold with a mix of other metals including nickel to make it look whiter.
+This type of gold consists of yellow gold with a mix of other metals, including nickel used to make it look whiter.
 White gold can also have a rhodium plating to achieve a silvery-white colour.
-Once this layer wears down, nickel beneath will come into contact with your skin.
+Once this layer wears down, the nickel beneath will come into contact with your skin and irritate it.
 In case you are still determined to buy white gold jewellery, make sure it is nickel-free.